ansibleguy/collection_opnsense/docs/source/modules/openvpn.rst

     "renegotiate_time","integer","false","\-","reneg_time, reneg","Renegotiate data channel key after n seconds (default=3600).
 When using a one time password, be advised that your connection will automatically drop because your password is not valid anymore.
 Set to 0 to disable, remember to change your client as well."
     "auth_token_time","integer","false","\-","auth_time, token_time","After successful user/password authentication, the OpenVPN server will with this option generate a temporary authentication token and push that to the client.
 On the following renegotiations, the OpenVPN client will pass this token instead of the users password.
 On the server side the server will do the token authentication internally and it will NOT do any additional authentications against configured external user/password authentication mechanisms.
 When set to 0, the token will never expire, any other value specifies the lifetime in seconds."
     "certificate","string","true if no ca","\-","cert","Certificate to use for this service."
-    "ca","string","false","true if no certificate","certificate_authority, authority","Select a certificate authority when it differs from the attached certificate."
+    "ca","string","true if no certificate","\-","certificate_authority, authority","Select a certificate authority when it differs from the attached certificate."
-    "crl","string","false","false","certificate_revocation_list, revocation_list","Select a certificate revocation list to use for this service."
+    "crl","string","false","\-","certificate_revocation_list, revocation_list","Select a certificate revocation list to use for this service."
     "key","string","false","\-","tls_key, tls_static_key","Add an additional layer of HMAC authentication on top of the TLS control channel to mitigate DoS attacks and attacks on the TLS stack.
 The prefixed mode determines if this measurement is only used for authentication (--tls-auth) or includes encryption (--tls-crypt)."
     "authentication","string","false","\-","auth, auth_algo","One of: 'BLAKE2b512', 'BLAKE2s256', 'whirlpool', 'none', 'MD4', 'MD5', 'MD5-SHA1', 'RIPEMD160', 'SHA1', 'SHA224', 'SHA256', 'SHA3-224', 'SHA3-256', 'SHA3-384', 'SHA3-512', 'SHA384', 'SHA512', 'SHA512-224', 'SHA512-256', 'SHAKE128', 'SHAKE256'.
 Authenticate data channel packets and (if enabled) tls-auth control channel packets with HMAC using message digest algorithm alg."
     "network_local","list","false","\-","local, net_local, push_route","These are the networks accessible on this host, these are pushed via route{-ipv6} clauses in OpenVPN to the client"